dotlang/language/README.md

 **Notes**

 1. You can use `=` to duplicate values in the code but for an exclusive resource, this cannt happen because the underlying resource is not cheap to be duplicated.
-In this case, result will be a duplicated tuple type but it will point to the same resource.
+In this case, you cannot use `=` on these resources.
 2. Every tuple that embeds `ExclusiveResource` is treated like an exclusive resource.
-3.These types are not supposed to be shared because of their inherent mutability.
+3. These types are not supposed to be shared because of their inherent mutability.
-4. These types have some properties which are enforced by the compiler:
+4. These types have some limitations which are enforced by the compiler:
   a.
-Any function which creates them, has to either call `dispose` on them or pass them to another function.
+You cannot assign `=` an exclusive resource to another one.
   b.
-Any function that has an input of their type, must either call `dispose` on them or pass them to another function.
+Any function which creates an exclusive resource, has to either call `dispose` on them or pass them to another function.
   c.
+Any function that has an input of exclusive resource type, must either call `dispose` on them or pass them to another function or return it's input.
+  d.
 Any use of them after being passed to another function is forbidden.
-  d.
+  e.
 Closures cannot capture them (but you can pass them to a closure after which you cannot use them).
-5. If the resource is part of a union, there must be appropriate `dispose` function for other types in the union, so that a call to `dispose` on that union will be guaranteed to work.
+5. If the resource is part of a union, there must be appropriate `dispose` functions for other types in the union, so that a call to `dispose` on that union will be guaranteed to work.

 ## Exception handling